Find Trade Colleges

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 67,300 jobs in the United States for Diagnostic Medical Sonographer.
+There were about 67,300 jobs for Diagnostic Medical Sonographer in 2016 (in the United States).
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,600 new jobs for Diagnostic Medical Sonographer by 2026.
-There will be an estimated 5,400 positions for Diagnostic Medical Sonographer per year.
+The BLS estimates 5,400 yearly job openings in this field.

 The states with the most job growth for Diagnostic Medical Sonographer are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Rhode Island, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.